How Do Socially Responsible Banks Work?

 Some even provide ratings on the merchants and vendors you use your debit card at.
 For example, they'll give a higher rating to a merchant that has a reputation for being more socially responsible, and a lower one to a vendor that’s less so.
 This will help you gradually change your spending patterns to align them in a more socially responsible way.

 If you're not familiar with socially responsible banks, here are some examples:

 - Amalgamated Bank is working to build America’s largest socially responsible bank.
 They’ve been around for more than 100 years and are working to make the world more just, compassionate, and sustainable.
 They offer socially responsible investing, as well as a “Give-Back Savings” account, The account pays 1% APY and donates to participating organizations of your choice an amount equal to half the interest you earn.

-- Aspiration allows you to set the fee for your banking services or investment products.
+- Aspiration Bank allows you to set the fee for your banking services or investment products.
 They also commit to donating 10% of earnings to charity and pledge to bring financial choices to everyone, and not just the rich.
 Their Summit Account pays 1% APY and has zero fees at every ATM in the world.

 - Sunrise Bank is a family owned bank that strives for financial inclusion for all.
 Branches are located in the urban core of the Minneapolis-Saint Paul area, and the bank emphasizes serving inner-city communities.
 On the lending front, businesses are held to financial sustainability goals, as well as demonstrating progress in positive social impact.

 This is just a small sampling of the dozens of socially responsible banks that are springing up across the country.